Some useful links

 A database containing information on the origins of surnames, with details of early occurrences.
 Compiled from various sources, including Bardsley's Dictionary of English and Welsh Surnames and Reaney's Dictionary of British Surnames.

-The Country House Database (Robin Alston)
+- The Country House Database (Robin Alston)

-Extensive collection of bibliography and links, many relevant to genealogy as well as architecture
+Extensive collection of bibliography and links, many relevant to genealogy as well as architecture.

 - National Portrait Gallery

-catalogue, with many online images.
+Includes an Advanced Search facility, with many online images.

 - Purchasing Power of British Pounds from 1264 to 2006 (MeasuringWorth.com)